 Virtual Private Cloud is a full data center within the AWS cloud.
-What this means is that Amazon makes it possible for you to rent a piece of the AWS infrastructure to build and manage your own ecosystem.
+Amazon now makes it possible for you to rent a piece of the AWS infrastructure to build and manage your own ecosystem.
 You have full control of your servers, storage and networking.

 Within this ecosystem, you can create a series of public and private subnets and within there, a collection of EC2 instances for web servers, database servers, devops, etc.